 You can walk along the tracks, but a new fun way to explore the area is via the Old Mountain Line Railbike that was launched in July 2018.
 A railbike is basically a semi-motorised cart that seats 4 people, each with their own bicycle pedals that help move the cart along the railway track.

 The route starts at Shengxing Station and takes you past the Longteng broken bridge and ends at the Number 6 tunnel at Liyu Lake 鯉魚潭 (there are several Liyu Lakes in Taiwan, this is different from the one in Hualien where I ate those live jumping prawns).
-Our ride began with a simple briefing in Chinese on the history of the area and safety, before we were bundled into the waiting railbikes where I shared a railbike with 3 other Taiwanese middle aged visitors.
+Our ride began with a simple briefing in Chinese on the history of the area and safety, then we were shown to the waiting railbikes where I shared a railbike with 3 other Taiwanese middle-aged visitors.

 Highlights along the route include a bird’s eye view of the famous Longteng broken bridge 龍騰斷橋 or Yutengping bridge, built around the same period as Shengxing Station but was damaged quite badly by the earthquakes in 1935 and 1999, and its remains are left as a monument of sorts.
 Also cool for photographers – the four consecutive tunnels 3-6 forms a picturesque chain.